 Improve Certified Training with Signal-to-Noise Ratio Loss to Decrease Neuron Variance and Increase Neuron Stability

-Abstract: This work addresses the issue of over-regularization in certified training, which often results in lower certified robustness.
-By introducing the concepts of neuron variance and neuron stability, we delve into their roles in inducing over-regularization and affecting the model's certified robustness.
+Abstract: Neural network robustness is a major concern in safety-critical applications.
+Certified robustness provides a reliable lower bound on worst-case robustness, and certified training methods have been developed to enhance it.
+However, certified training methods often suffer from over-regularization, leading to lower certified robustness.
+This work addresses this issue by introducing the concepts of neuron variance and neuron stability, examining their impact on over-regularization and model robustness.
 To tackle the problem, we extend the Signal-to-Noise Ratio (SNR) into the realm of model robustness, offering a novel perspective and developing SNR-inspired losses aimed at optimizing neuron variance and stability to mitigate over-regularization.
-Through both empirical and theoretical analyses, our SNR-based approach demonstrates superior performance over existing methods on the MNIST and CIFAR-10 datasets.
-Further, our exploration into adversarial training uncovers a beneficial correlation between neuron variance and adversarial robustness, leading to an optimized balance between standard and robust accuracy that outperforms the baseline method.
+Through both empirical and theoretical analysis, our SNR-based approach demonstrates superior performance over existing methods on the MNIST and CIFAR-10 datasets.
+In addition, our exploration of adversarial training uncovers a beneficial correlation between neuron variance and adversarial robustness, leading to an optimized balance between standard and robust accuracy that outperforms baseline methods.

 Submission Length: Regular submission (no more than 12 pages of main content)